-2017 will mark St Raphael's 30th Anniversary.
-Since April 1987, St Raphael's has offered the special skills of Hospice care to those facing life-threatening illness living in the boroughs of Merton and Sutton (predominantly Wimbledon, Merton, Sutton and Cheam).
-The service is completely free of charge, and provides high quality medical and nursing skills, as well as support to family and friends.
-St Raphael’s fully recognises and respects cultural, ethnic and religious differences and patients of all faiths or none, are welcome at St Raphael’s.
+St Raphael's Hospice is celebrating its 30th Anniversary this year.
+Since April 1987, St Raphael's has offered Hospice care to people with life-limiting illness living in the boroughs of Merton and Sutton (predominantly Wimbledon, Merton, Sutton and Cheam).
+The service is completely free of charge, and provides high quality medical and nursing interventions, as well as support to family and friends.
+The Hospice fully recognises and respects cultural, ethnic and religious differences and patients of all faiths or none, are welcome at St Raphael’s.

-Medical, nursing and support staff do everything possible to relieve pain and sustain quality of life in an atmosphere of peace and comfort.
-In each case, Hospice care is tailored to the individuals needs.
-Services may include:
+The multidisciplinary team do everything possible to relieve symptoms, sustain quality of life, support end of life care and care after death.
+Hospice care is tailored to the individuals needs.

-- Skilled medical care provided by doctors and nurses
+- Specialist care provided by doctors and nurses

-- Care at home or in the Hospice/palliative care centre
+- Care at home or in the Hospice

-- A day centre providing social and creative opportunities, as well as treatments, sometimes including complementary therapies.
+- Day therapy (Jubilee Centre) providing social and creative opportunities, as well as access to complementary therapies

 - Spiritual support

-St Raphael's Hospice relies very heavily on charity fundraising, donations and legacies - and depends on the generosity of the local community to continue providing a high quality of care.
+St Raphael's Hospice relies on charity fundraising, donations and legacies - and depends on the generosity of the local community to continue providing high quality care accessible to all who need it.
 It costs about £115,000 a week to keep the Hospice running.
 More than 80% of income is spent on direct patient care, including medical and nursing salaries.
-We receive a grant of about 20% of those costs from Sutton and Merton Primary Care Trust (the NHS) but the rest must be raised from donations and fundraising activities.
+We receive a grant of about 25% of these costs from Sutton and Merton Clinical Commissioning Groups (CCGs) but the rest must be raised from donations and fundraising activities.